RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 9 guide.md

 2. This is a dots-and-dividers problem where there are 20 "dots" and 4 "dividers" (five people, so four changes between the people).
 The diagrams for this distribution would correspond to a binary string of length 24 and weight 4.
 Therefore the count is $\displaystyle{\binom{24}{4} = \frac{24!}{4! \cdot 20!} = \frac{24 \cdot 23 \cdot 22 \cdot 21}{4 \cdot 3 \cdot 2 \cdot 1} = 10626}$.

+### Common mistakes

+Some of these are not "common" because they only happened 1-2 times, but it's instructive to see some plausible wrong answers and understand why they are wrong.

+- **Giving an answer of $5^{20}$ for part 2:** THe reasoning here is that we treat it like a license plate problem where there are twenty slots (one per card) and 5 choices per slot -- basically look at each card and saying there are five possible people to give it to.
+The reason this doesn't work is that it overcounts: For example if I put "Alice" in the blank for the first 10 cards and "Bob" in the blank for the last 10 cards, that's one selection.
+If I put "Alice" in the blanks for the even numbered cards and "Bob" in the blanks for the odd numbered cards, that's considered to be a different distribution... but it's not, because Alice and Bob still end up with 10 cards each, and the cards are identical.
+All the possible ways to give Alice 10 cards and Bob 10 cards are going to be counted separately, which is produces a massive overcount.

 ---

 [Remember from the last Checkpoint guide](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2024/assignments/checkpoints/Checkpoint%208%20guide.md) that we are no longer putting solutions for S1 and S2 on the guides.
 If you attempted these, just check your work using technology.